projectcalico/calico/master/getting-started/kubernetes/upgrade.md

 kubectl scale rs -n kube-system calico-policy-controller --replicas=0
 ```

-- _Deploy the new policy controller as a DaemonSet_
+- _Deploy the new policy controller as a Deployment_

 ```
-kubectl apply -f calico.yaml
+kubectl apply -f policy-controller.yaml
 ```

 #### Upgrading the Calico DaemonSet